First generation smart meters (SMETS1)

 You’ll need to take manual readings from the meter, not the in-home display, and enter these in your account each month.

-Work to connect SMETS1 meters to the SMETS2 network (to make them ‘smart’ again, even if you switch supplier) has begun in 2020.
+Work to connect SMETS1 meters to the SMETS2 network (to make them ‘smart’ again, even if you switch supplier) began in 2020.
 This is being coordinated by an Ofgem-regulated body called the Data and Communications Company (DCC).
+They’re currently advising the deadline of this work to be end of March 2021.

 These are the current start date estimates for this work, as advised by the DCC: